13 wounded in shooting at Chicago memorial for slain person

-The shooting stemmed from a dispute at the memorial party, Chief of Patrol Fred Waller said at an early morning news conference.
+The shooting stemmed from a dispute at the memorial party, Chief of Patrol Fred Waller said at a news conference.
 He said shots were first fired just after 12:30 a.m.
+The party was being held in honor of someone who was killed in April.

+Chicago police announced Sunday evening that Marciano White, 37, was charged with unlawful use of a weapon by a felon.
+White was arrested a short distance from where the party was being held, authorities said.

 “It looked like they were just shooting randomly at people as they exited the party,” Waller said.

-Waller did not provide details on the person who was being memorialized, including who the person was.
-Chicago Mayor Lori Lightfoot, who visited victims Sunday, said the party was celebrating the birthday of a person who had been killed.
+Waller did not provide details on the person who was being memorialized, including that person’s identity.
+Chicago Mayor Lori Lightfoot, who visited victims on Sunday, said the party was celebrating the birthday of a person who had been killed.

 Waller described three different shooting scenes at the residential location in the city’s Englewood neighborhood, a predominantly low-income stretch of the city roughly 10 miles (16 kilometers) southwest of downtown that has high crime.
 The shooting started inside, then more shots were fired as people began spilling out of the house.
 Shots were also fired at a third place nearby, Waller said.

-Note: This story has been corrected to reflect that 13 people were wounded, not killed.